jython/devguide/index.rst

 *  The CPython process is PR-based on GitHub and this guide anticipates our adoption of that for Jython.
-*  The existing Jython process uses Mercurial hosted at ``python.org``, and patches via the bug-tracker: you will find that in this guide too.
+*  The existing Jython process uses Mercurial so the guide describes that too.
-*  When the guide says "Python", that section is true for Jython too.
+*  Statements about "Python" should apply to both CPython and Jython.
 *  The adaptation is imperfect: parts of the guide will say (or mean) CPython.

 This guide is :ref:`maintained <helping-with-the-developers-guide>` by the same community that maintains CPython and Jython.
-We welcome your contributions to both these implementations of Python!
+We welcome your contributions to either implementation of Python!

 Quick Reference